Conditional Quantile Processes based on Series or Many Regressors: Introduction

+In this paper, we develop two couplings: pivotal and Gaussian, that is, for each sample size $n$, we construct a pivotal process and a Gaussian process on the same probability space as the data that are uniformly close to the process $u \mapsto \sqrt n(\hat\beta(u) - \beta(u))$ with high probability.
+In other words, these pivotal and Gaussian processes strongly approximate the process $u \mapsto \sqrt n(\hat\beta(u) - \beta(u))$.
+In addition, we develop four resampling methods (pivotal, gradient bootstrap, Gaussian, and weighted bootstrap) that allow us to approximately simulate the distribution of the pivotal (first two methods) and the Gaussian (last two methods) processes.
+These results provide an inference theory for the function $u \mapsto \beta(u)$ and also help to develop a unified feasible inference theory for linear functionals of the conditional quantile functions $x \mapsto Q(u,x)$, $u\in\mathcal U$, using any of the four proposed resampling methods.
+To the best of our knowledge, all of the above results are new.

-We describe now the main results in more detail.
-Let $\hat\beta(\cdot)$ denote the QR estimator of $\beta(\cdot)$.
-The first set of results provides large-sample theory for the empirical QR coefficient process of increasing dimension $\sqrt{n}(\widehat \beta(\cdot) - \beta(\cdot))$.
-We obtain uniform strong approximations to this process by a sequence of the following stochastic processes of increasing dimension: \begin{itemize} \item[(i)] a conditionally pivotal process, \item[(ii)] a gradient bootstrap process, \item[(iii)] a Gaussian process, and \item[(iv)] a weighted bootstrap process. \end{itemize} To the best of our knowledge, all of the above results are new.
-The existence of the pivotal approximation emerges from the special nature of QR, where a (sub) gradient of the sample objective function evaluated at the truth is pivotal conditional on the regressors.
-This allows us to perform high-quality inference without even resorting to Gaussian approximations.
-We also show that the gradient bootstrap, introduced by Parzen, Wei and Ying \cite{ParzenWeiYing1994} in the parametric context, is effectively a means of carrying out the conditionally pivotal approximation without explicitly estimating Jacobian matrices.
-The conditions for validity of these two schemes require only a mild restriction on the growth of the number of series terms in relation to the sample size.
-We also obtain a Gaussian approximation to the entire distribution of QR process of increasing dimension by using chaining arguments and Yurinskii's coupling.
-Moreover, we show that the weighted bootstrap works to approximate the distribution of QR process for the same reason as the Gaussian approximation.
-The conditions for validity of the Gaussian and weighted bootstrap approximations, however, appear to be substantively stronger than for the pivotal and gradient bootstrap approximations.
+The existence of the pivotal coupling emerges from the special nature of QR, where a (sub) gradient of the sample objective function evaluated at the true values of $\beta(u)$ is pivotal conditional on the regressors, up-to an approximation error.
+This coupling allows us to perform high-quality inference based on pivotal and gradient bootstrap methods without even resorting to Gaussian approximations.
+We also show that the gradient bootstrap method, originally introduced by Parzen, Wei and Ying \cite{ParzenWeiYing1994} in the parametric context, is effectively a means of carrying out the conditionally pivotal approximation without explicitly estimating Jacobian matrices, which may be difficult in the quantile regression context.
+The conditions for validity of the pivotal and gradient bootstrap methods require only a mild restriction on the growth of the number of series terms in relation to the sample size.
+To obtain the Gaussian coupling, we use chaining arguments and Yurinskii's construction.
+This coupling implies that one can use the Gaussian method to perform inference on the function $u \mapsto \beta(u)$, and we also use this coupling to show that the weighted bootstrap method works to approximate the distribution of the whole QR-series coefficient process for the same reason as the Gaussian method.
+The conditions for validity of the Gaussian and weighted bootstrap methods, however, may be stronger than those for the pivotal and gradient bootstrap methods.